 Quality plans outline all procedures that fall under the following activity types:

-Quality assurance: These activities include all proactive preproduction efforts, such as developing quality standards and creating process checklists, and strive to improve process accuracy
+Quality assurance: These activities include all proactive preproduction efforts, such as developing quality standards and creating process checklists, and striving to improve process accuracy

 Quality control: Quality control procedures refer to reactive post-production efforts focused on identifying any defective goods or services.
 Examples include product monitoring and inspections.